avinaba/argoNetCDFtoArcGIS/README.md

  demonstrated that NetCDF outputs from ARGO, does not set the "Coordinates" of their outputs.

-So I made this stop-gap Python script pre-process NetCDFs to import them as Feature Layers in your ArcGIS project.
+So I made this stop-gap Python script that pre-processes ARGO NetCDFs and makes them compatible with to import as Feature Layers in your ArcGIS project.

 ## Pre-Usage
 So far this script has been tested in an Ubuntu 20.04 and Windows 10